-3. Textbook
+Textbook

 Calculus: Early Transcendentals, 14th ed. by G. B. Thomas Jr. Pearson.
 ISBN 978-1292253220.
 The GT Bookstore has online, hard cover, and soft cover editions available.
 Select topics from chapter 1, 2, 3, and 4 will be covered.
 MyMathLab (MML) is required for this course.
+We will set this up together on the first day of our class, so please do not buy an access code in advance.